exotic-r/take-home-assignment/README.md

 ```

 ## TODO
-Due to the time constraints, a lot of shortcuts were make.\
+Due to the time constraints, a lot of shortcuts were make.'
 Below are the list of things to explore for future development.

 - write more tests